Your Inner Voice: Hear It?

 Benjamin Franklin was very right and is still relevant when he said: “Wasted Strengths are like Sundials in Shade…” If you do not find the natural abilities and talents hidden in you and exhibit them with your performance, You will also remain like a sundial in shade!
 This is the biggest problem of an individual.

 I dabbled through various businesses between the years 1982 to 1989 (ventured on my own and few into partnerships with Friends and Relatives).
 I remember at some point my mother had even tried setting up and running a pharmacy shop just to get me involved in something serious that she could think of for me… Most of these ventures gave us financial benefits but I continued feeling the wriggly fish out of the water, constantly going to bed, sleepless and feeling – UNHAPPY.

 The Unethical practices in Business, Corruption in Compliances and the Disorganised nature of Operations in Family Businesses forced me to give up on almost everything.
-In 1989 I finally sat down to ask myself some deep questions – What should I do?
-What would give me the satisfaction that I seek through work at the end of the day?
-At some point, thankfully – the Introspection happened.
+In 1989 I finally sat down, exploring my inner voice – What should I do?
+What would give me the satisfaction that I seek through work?
+At some point, thankfully, the Introspection happened.
 Listen to your Inner voice – Is our Seed Gyan for this opening blog of Aham Brahmasmi.

 For now, we leave you at the crossroads of many practical questions that might follow… This COVID season marks the Beginning to Be Your Own Master.
-Also, look out for answers in the future seeds of Aham Brahmasmi here on Saptha Beej.
+Also, look out for answers in Aham Brahmasmi here on Saptha Beej.